No Reservations (Apache Indian album): Background

 "Move Over India" and Apache Indian's subsequent singles saw him fuse Indian bhangra and Jamaican reggae, earning him the media title The Originator of Bhangra-Muffin, a combination of the words bhangra and raggamuffin, although the singer did not care for the term.
-Bhangra had become popular in the UK in the mid-1980s and was, according to Timothy D. Taylor, the first music to "develop a strong Anglo-Asian identity", particularly, argued Brooke Wentz of Vibe, when young practitioners began introducing influences of hip hop to make bhangra more dancebale than the original, folk-based form, with Apache Indian proving innovative for introducing reggae to the genre.
-Apache Indian explained he initially received criticism from the Indian community, who saw him, as he described it, as a "traitor to the community" for working in reggae, a genre that saw as "violent and drug-related", but that attitudes change when he expressed his Indian pride.
+Bhangra had become popular in the UK in the mid-1980s and was, according to Timothy D. Taylor, the first music to "develop a strong Anglo-Asian identity", particularly, argued Brooke Wentz of Vibe, when young practitioners began introducing influences of hip hop to make bhangra more danceable than the original, folk-based form, with Apache Indian proving innovative for introducing reggae to the genre.
+Apache Indian explained he initially received criticism from the Indian community, who saw him, as he described it, as a "traitor to the community" for working in reggae, a genre that was seen as "violent and drug-related", but that attitudes changed when he expressed his Indian pride.
 Similarly, he said "the black community felt I was using reggae to make a lot of money" but changed their minds upon discovering his genuine love of the genre.

 The translation themes of "Move Over India" carried over into its proposed follow-up, "Come Follow Me", which featured Birmingham MC Mickey G, but the single was cancelled after the song had been heavily bootlegged.
 Instead, Apache Indian's next two singles, both for Sure Delight, were "Chok There" and "Don Raja".
 Aided mostly by pirate radio airplay, both singles continued Kapur's success in topping the UK's bhangra and reggae charts.
 In 1991, The British Reggae Industry Awards awarded Kapur with the award for Best Male Newcomer.
 Although none of his singles had reached the national pop charts, they attracted the attention of Island Records, who signed him in early 1992.
 Marc Marot of Island said they judged Apache Indian "just from those singles [...]
 We felt that he had commercial possibilities regardless of where he came from and what background he had."
 After signing to Island, he made a national television appearance in the UK on Blue Peter.